digitalirony/stable-diffusion-webui-docker/README.md

 ## Deployment

+You need to go to duckdns.org and sign up for a new FREE account.
+Create a subdomain.
+Get your API token and save both where you will find them later.

 Please see [Automatic111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) for more information on how to use this app.

 If you want to deploy this project, you don't wan this repo.
 You want to get the latest image from the registry: